fabric8io/docker-maven-plugin/doc/manual.md

 Another useful configuration option is `portPropertyFile` with which a file can be specified to which the real port mapping is written after all dynamic ports has been resolved.
-The keys of this property file are the variable names, the values are the dynamically assgined host ports.
+The keys of this property file are the variable names, the values are the dynamically assigned host ports.
 This property file might be useful together with other maven plugins which already resolved their maven variables earlier in the lifecycle than this plugin so that the port variables might not be